 Target SAV species will be planted within the Old Channel LTBG and ERPA reaches to increase the coverage of individual aquatic plant species per the annual restoration goals set forth in Table 2.
-The approximate number of plants needed to achieve the annual goals is also included in Table 2.
 Individual plant species will be planted where space is available and in locations within the channel where light exposure, flow velocities, and substrate provide the most suitable conditions.
 Supplemental plantings of Ludwigia and Cabomba will be planted in existing restoration plots in the Old Channel LTBG and ERPA reaches, as necessary, to maintain existing coverage and/ or to replace any losses in coverage due to floods, natural competition, or other factors.

-Ludwigia will continue to be propagated in-situ within Landa Lake to provide plant stock for 2023 restoration efforts.
+Ludwigia will continue to be propagated in-situ within Landa Lake to provide plant stock for 2024 restoration efforts.
 In-situ propagation of Ludwigia will be conducted by collecting stem cuttings from Ludwigia plants present within the Comal River system.
 The cuttings will be placed in pots filled with substrate collected from within the Comal River system.
 The potted cuttings will be placed in Mobile Underwater Plant Propagation Trays (MUPPTs) that will be situated in a shallow portion of Landa Lake and allowed to produce roots and plant mass in advance of planting.